Records and the Virginia Freedom of Information Act

 - Provide some of the records requested, but withhold other records.
 An entire record will not be withheld if only a portion of it is subject to an exemption.
 In that instance, the portion of the record that may be withheld will be redacted, the remainder of the record will be provided.
 A written response stating the specific section of the Code of Virginia that allows portions of the requested records to be withheld will be sent.

 - Respond in writing that the requested records cannot be found or do not exist.
-However, if another public body has the requested records, contact information for the other public body will be included in the response.
+However, if HCSO has knowledge that another public body has the requested records, contact information for the other public body will be included in the response.

 The Code of Virginia allows any public body to withhold certain records from public disclosure.